Oak is one of the most popular choices for hardwood flooring. It’s strong, long-lasting, and beautiful.

 Keep in mind, however, that the finish you choose for your floors will also have an impact on the floor’s durability, so you can counteract this by ensuring your contractor selects a high-quality finish if you choose to go with red oak.

-Grain differences
+Grain Differences

 However, the graining pattern also depends on the grade of species you select.
 Character grade white oak, for example, will have a stronger graining pattern than a select grade white oak floor.